Mihoko Ishida

 Mihoko Ishida (石田ミホコ, Ishida Mihoko) is a retired Japanese footballer who played for Arsenal.
 Since retiring from professional football Ishida has become a professional singer.
-In 2022 Isidia was hired as the head coach of Yokohama FC Seagulls.
+In 2022 Isidia was hired as the assistant coach of Yokohama FC Seagulls, and was made head coach the next season.

 Biography

 Football career

 Ishida was born on June 19, 1982, in Kanagawa Prefecture, Japan.
 She began playing football at the age of five and played for a boys' teams until she was in sixth grade.
 She then played for Nippon TV Menina.
 She then played for the team of Musashigaoka College.
 Due to the school partnership with the Arsenal Ladies in England, and played against them.
 The club offered to join the team, and in 2003, after she graduated from junior college, she joined the English football club Arsenal Ladies.
 She later returned to Japan in 2006 and joined the Nadeshiko League for JEF United Ichihara Chiba Ladies, where she played as a midfielder.
 In 2008, she sang the Japanese national anthem in the send-off match between Nadeshiko Japan and Argentina's National Team for the 2008 Olympics.
 She is the first active person to do so.
 She retired from playing football in 2009 to focus on her singing career.
 After retiring, she become the coach of Tokyo International University women's football club.
 She became the coach of Sfida Setagaya FC in 2019.
-She was appointed Yokohama FC Seagulls in 2022.
+She was appointed assistant coach of Yokohama FC Seagulls in 2022, and promoted to head coach the next season.
+In April 2026, she was appointed coach of the Singapore women's national football team.